Vyral/robert-mack/_posts/2021-02-09-would-you-rather-overpay-now-or-later.md

 date: 2021-02-09 18:53:53
 tags:
   - Home Buyer Tips
-excerpt: 'Buyers in this current market, will have to overpay to get what they want.'
+excerpt: 'Buyers in this current market will have to overpay to get what they want.'
 enclosure:
 pullquote:
 enclosure_type: video/mp4